-The causative organism, V. cholerae, serogroups 01 and 0139, is a short, curved, motile, aerobic bacillus that produces enterotoxin, a protein that induces hypersecretion of an isotonic electrolyte solution by the small-bowel mucosa.
+The causative organism, V. cholerae serogroups 01 and 0139, is a short, curved, motile, aerobic, gram-negative bacillus that produces enterotoxin, a protein that induces hypersecretion of an isotonic electrolyte solution by the small-bowel mucosa.
 Humans are the only known natural host for V. cholerae.
 After penetrating the mucus layer, these organisms colonize the epithelial lining of the gut and secrete cholera toxin.
-These organisms do not invade the intestinal wall; thus, few or no WBCs are found in stool.
+These organisms do not invade the intestinal wall; thus, few or no white blood cells are found in stool.

 Cholera is spread by ingestion of water, seafood, or other foods contaminated by the excrement of people with symptomatic or asymptomatic infection.
-Household contacts of patients with cholera are at high risk of infection that probably occurs through shared sources of contaminated food and water.
+Household contacts of patients with cholera are at high risk of infection, which probably occurs through shared sources of contaminated food and water.
 Person-to-person transmission is less likely to occur because a large inoculum of organism is needed to transmit the infection.

 Susceptibility to infection varies and is greater for people with blood type O. Because vibrios are sensitive to gastric acid, hypochlorhydria and achlorhydria are predisposing factors.